Preparing For Your Test

 Do not consume caffeine, nicotine, or any other non-prescribed stimulant or supplement 12 hours before the test (preferably 24 if you can manage)

 Do not do an intense workout 24 hours before.
 We don’t want you burning out early.
-Normal routine is ok
+Normal workout routine is ok.

-Come wearing clothes you can comfortably run or bike in
+Come wearing clothes you can comfortably run or bike and get sweaty in.

-But don’t freak out!
-You start very slow and gradually increase intensity.
-Your maximum effort won’t last long (that’s how we know it’s maximum).
-For reference, most people end up traveling about 1.5 miles on the treadmill, half of which is at a walk or jog.
-You won’t be Usain Bolt-level sprinting.
+Relax!
+The test starts very slow and gradually increases in intensity.
+Your maximum effort won’t last long (that’s how we know it’s maximum), and we're not driving you to puke intensity.
+For reference, most people end up traveling about 1.5 to 2 miles on the treadmill, half of which is at an easy walk or jog.

 TEST PREP 101